BY: T. Franklin Murphy | February 3, 2020

 Daniel Goleman wrote in his best-selling book, “A life without passion would be a dull wasteland of neutrality, cut off and isolated from the richness of life itself (2005, location1278).
 Perhaps, we’re afraid to stumble and others will laugh.
 Passionate endeavors require sacrifice without a guarantee of an external reward.

 Reportedly, Beethoven speaking to a young protégé advised, “To play a wrong note is insignificant; to play without passion is inexcusable.”
-Passion isn’t always the wisest fellow, requiring occasional reining in after the accidental pounding on the wrong keys, but this is part of the excitement.
+Passion isn’t always the wisest fellow, requiring occasional reining in after accidentally pounding on the wrong keys, but this is part of the excitement.

 Oprah Winfrey says, “Passion is energy. . . the power that comes from something that excites you” (2003).
 Passion is a significant source of motivation, inspiration and focus.
 However, a fulfilling life needs more than energetic excitement.
 The world can’t support blind selfish exuberance, everyone chasing dreams at the peril of others.
 Goethe strongly remarks, “A useless life is an early death.”
 Purpose bolsters the mundane, a reason to spring out of bed and rally energies to contribute to something larger than the lonely self.